Jeff Cogen

 Jeffrey Scott Cogen (born January 14, 1962) is an American businessman, lawyer, and former politician in the U.S. state of Oregon.
+He served as chairman of the Multnomah County Board of Commissioners from 2010 to 2013.
 From 2016 to 2019, he was Executive Director of Impact NW, a social service and anti-poverty organization headquartered in Portland, Oregon.
-He served as chairman of the Multnomah County Board of Commissioners from 2010 to 2013.

-Early life
+Early life and career

 Jeff Cogen was born on an American military base in Germany and grew up in Miami, Florida, with his parents and brother.
 In high school, Cogen was a member of the debate team and earned the title of Top Individual Speaker at the Florida State Debate Championship.
 Cogen attended Brown University, where he received a B.A. degree in Political Science.
 He then earned a J.D. degree from the University of California, Los Angeles.

-Early career

-Cogen practiced law for four years in San Francisco, California, until relocating to Portland, Oregon, with his wife, Lisa in 1992.
-There, they and some friends started Portland's first certified organic bakery, the Portland Pretzel Company.
-Cogen was president of the small company, which in early 1996 had eleven other employees.
+Cogen practiced law for four years in San Francisco, California, before relocating to Portland, Oregon, with his wife, Lisa, in 1992.
+In Portland, they co-founded the city's first certified organic bakery, the Portland Pretzel Company.
+Cogen served as president of the business, which grew to employ a dozen people by early 1996.

 Political career

 Cogen served as communications director for the Multnomah Commission on Children and Families.
-He later joined the board for Hands on Greater Portland, a nonprofit that connects volunteers with initiatives in their community, where he was elected board president.
+He later joined the board for Hands on Greater Portland, a nonprofit coordinating local volunteer initiatives, and was elected board president.

-Cogen entered Portland politics by joining former Multnomah County Chair Beverly Stein's staff in 1999.
-Cogen then went to Portland city hall, and in 2003 was named chief of staff to Portland City Commissioner Dan Saltzman.
+Cogen entered Portland politics in 1999 when he joined the staff of former Multnomah County Chair Beverly Stein.
+He subsequently moved to Portland city hall, and in 2003 he was named chief of staff to Portland City Commissioner Dan Saltzman.
 In 2006, Cogen was elected to the Multnomah County Board of Commissioners as Commissioner for District 2, representing North and Northeast Portland.

-In March 2010, then-Multnomah County Chair Ted Wheeler resigned from his role on the Board of County Commissioners to step into the position of Oregon State Treasurer, to which he was appointed after the death of incumbent Oregon state treasurer Ben Westlund.
-Soon afterward, the board chose Cogen as Multnomah County Chair, effective April 1, to complete the remainder of Wheeler's term.

-In May 2010, Cogen was elected to a four-year term as Multnomah County Chair and sworn in on January 6, 2011.
+In March 2010, Multnomah County Chair Ted Wheeler resigned from the Board of County Commissioners following his appointment as Oregon State Treasurer after the death of incumbent Ben Westlund.
+The board selected Cogen as Multnomah County Chair, effective April 1, to complete the remainder of Wheeler's term.
+In May 2010, Cogen was elected to a full four-year term as Multnomah County Chair, taking office on January 6, 2011.